TomasV10/appointmentsManagementSystem/README.md

 Please create database with that name.

 # 2Step
-Import database files to DB you have created ("appointments_management") .
-Files are located in project directory: src/main/resources/dbdump
+Import database file to DB you have created ("appointments_management") .
+File are located in project directory: src/main/resources/dbdump

 # 3Step